Black garden ant

 Garden ants can be a nuisance due to their tendency to locate and eat sugary foods, such as strawberries.
 Furthermore, on occasion, the ants may explore their local surroundings, causing them to enter the household itself.

-In order to remove this pest, professional pest control is recommended.
-Removal using home-based pest control methods is difficult, due to the complex underground nature of an ant colony.
+To remove this pest, professional pest control is recommended.
+However, removal using home-based pest control methods is difficult due to the complex underground nature of an ant colony.
 Additionally, many commercial products are intended for indoor use only, meaning that they do not get to the core of the problem.